microhobby/blog/TOP-TECHS-2020.md

 I usually change my mind about Linux distros.
 If I were to choose my favorite distro in the middle of the year I would choose without even thinking: DEBIAN!
 But now at the end of the year my choice goes to Ubuntu, for the great support with WSL community.
 In fact I have not seen much interest from the Debian community with WSL 😢.
 I even offered to help with the Debian Distro support for WSL 2, but I was kind of ignored (again making it clear that this is my opinion, maybe I misinterpreted it 🤷‍♂️).
 Well, with that said, and I have been using WSL 2 more and more in my day to day, so I will stay in Ubuntu that has an AMAZING support for the WSL community.

 Alpine, my dear Alpine!
-Choose a highlighted because it is not that distro that I will use as a desktop distro, and I think this is not even his premise.
+Choose as highlight because it is not that distro that I will use as a desktop distro, and I think this is not even his premise.
 It is popular in the world of Docker containers because it is minimal, based on BusyBox, uses `musl` instead of `glibc`, etc. And because of that, it has been a great choice as a minimal ready Linux distro for embedded systems.

 ### Editor de Código